 3. Thou shalt understand how prolonged diarrhoea affects the body.

-Dr. Chu explains that severe or prolonged diarrhoea can cause what is known as secondary lactose intolerance.
-This happens when intestinal lining is damaged, making it unable to produce enough lactase, which the body needs in order to digest lactose or milk sugar.
+Dr Chu explains that severe or prolonged diarrhoea can cause what is known as secondary lactose intolerance.
+This happens when the intestinal lining is damaged, making it unable to produce enough lactase, which the body needs in order to digest lactose or milk sugar.

 A child who is suffering from secondary lactose intolerance due to diarrhoea may suffer from abdominal cramps, flatulence, and even continued diarrhoea if he continues to take cow’s milk.

 Image Source: iStock

 4. Thou shalt change your child’s diaper and clean him up immediately after bowel movements.

 Because of frequent defecation, your child’s bum could become sensitive.
 Cleaning him up immediately and changing his soiled diapers can help prevent irritation.
 Remember to wash with mild soap and use a diaper rash cream when needed.